Leonard Ainsworth: Career

 Ainsworth inherited a small business from his father and began making poker machines to boost revenues for his dental supplies and equipment manufacturing venture.
 This side-line quickly grew, and Aristocrat Leisure was born in 1953.
 Today, it is one of the world's largest manufacturers of slot machines and online gaming entertainment.

 Following a 1984 diagnosis of prostate cancer, Ainsworth sold Aristocrat, giving significant funds to his family, several members of which continue the tradition of philanthropy.
 Following a clear diagnosis, Ainsworth initially retired and then established Ainsworth Gaming Technology, a manufacturer of up to about 35 percent of Australia’s gambling machines.
 Ainsworth sold his majority stake in Ainsworth Gaming Technology to Novomatic for AUD473 million, when he was aged 94 years.

 Personal life

 Ainsworth has seven sons, five to his first wife Betty and later, two to his second wife Margarette (Gretel).
 In 2018, Ainsworth was appointed as a Member of the Order of Australia (AM) for his impact on business and manufacturing as well as his service to the community through philanthropic contributions.

-Ainsworth has donated to the Sydney Children’s Hospital Foundation, UNSW, St Vincent’s Private Hospital and the Children's Medical Research Institute, the University of Wollongong, and the University of New South Wales.
+Ainsworth has donated to the Sydney Children’s Hospital Foundation, St Vincent’s Private Hospital and the Children's Medical Research Institute, the University of Wollongong, and the University of New South Wales.
 He has been awarded two honorary doctorates, the first by the University of NSW and most recently in 2019 by the University of Wollongong.
 Ainsworth signed The Giving Pledge in March 2017.